shouva/gorunner/README.md

-# GitPuller
+# GoRunner
-this tool to pull js project and automatic build. identical to:
+this tool to pull go project and automatic build and run it. identical to:
 ```
-cd to\js\path\project
+cd to\go\path\project
 git pull
 #if new push there
-npm run build
+  kill current process
+  go build -o output
+  ./output

 ```